 Some Who Do Reveal Addiction Via Social Media Met With Silence

 The other issue is stigma rather than support.

 You might have a friend who posts a lot of “party” pictures, seeing their head in the toilet or seeing them wasted or high while hanging out on the club scene.
 While this might have been acceptable in college, photos of reckless, drunk behavior aren’t held up to cheers and hoorahs anymore as the years go on past graduation.

-And while some might say social media would give more opportunities to intervene an addiction once a pattern is spotted, the opposite is true.
-Posting about the throes of addiction will scare people away, not lead them to reach out.
+And while some might say social media would give more opportunities to intervene in an addiction once a pattern is spotted, the opposite is true.
+Posting about the throes of addiction will scare people away, not prompt them to reach out.

-“You can’t tell people, ‘I’m so sick, I’m dying, please give me money so I don’t have to go f*** the dope boy or go rob somebody,”
+“You can’t tell people, ‘I’m so sick, I’m dying, please give me money so I don’t have to go f*** the dope boy or go rob somebody.”“Angela”

 “You can’t tell people, ‘I’m so sick, I’m dying, please give me money so I don’t have to go f*** the dope boy or go rob somebody,” said “Angela,” a former classmate of Stark’s, in the Atlantic article.

 Because the reality is, while social media can give a peek inside someone’s life, it doesn’t paint the whole picture.
-The intensity and logistics of addiction will not be understood online, not by someone who feels helpless behind a computer screen.
+The intensity and logistics of addiction will not be understood online, and it also won’t be understood by someone who feels helpless behind a computer screen.

 How Using Social Media in Recovery Gets People to Speak Up